dsc-courses/practice.dsc10.com/index.md

 ### 🆕 Quizzes

-Starting in Fall 2023, we administer quizzes in discussion section.
+Starting in Fall 2023, quizzes are administered in discussion section.
 Below, you'll find an archive of past quizzes.
+While you'll find the answers to all quiz questions, you won't find detailed explanations.
+For quizzes, you should try to figure out why the answers are what they are on your own, and come to us in office hours if you're stuck.
+(Exam questions are harder, hence the detailed explanations.)

 <center>
 <table class="table" style="width:60%">